Strangemother/Virtual-Operating-Layer/docs/fs/File System.md

 ---

-When agglomerating particle content the information is naturally stored through the default FS on the host system. this content is smartly managed by the FS 'kernel?' to disseminate to the appropriate tooling.
+When agglomerating particle content, the information is naturally stored through the default FS on the host system. this content is smartly managed by the FS 'kernel?' to disseminate to the appropriate tooling.
 A particle is stored in a location governed by the gain and its reference header.

 The reference header is kept on the _local_ system acting as a standard filesystem registry.
 All files have an entry, addressable by their reference.
 A Particle reference name is arbitrary.
 Many items may have the same particle reference yielding a grain to complete an aggregate.